NonameMedia/firescript/docs/transformations.md

 Transformer
 ===========

 The transformer transforms modern Javascript into an older syntax.
 This feature allows using of modern tecnologies even they arent supported by the browser or Node.js version.
-All modern features are enabled by default, which means transformations are all disabled by default.
+All modern features enabled by default, which means transformations are all disabled by default.
 To enable a transformation, switrch of a feature by setting a feature flag to false.

 Features
 --------